joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/06/10/us/californias-new-state-park-dos-rios.html

 **Bull Escapes Arena at Oregon Rodeo**\
-`The bull ran back to the livestock holding pens where it was secured by rodeo pickup men and placed into a pen, according to the Sisters Rodeo Association.`\
+`The bull ran back to the livestock holding pens where it was secured by rodeo workers and placed into a pen, according to the Sisters Rodeo Association.`\
 https://nytimes.com/video/us/100000009513063/bull-escape-rodeo-sisters-oregon.html

 **What to Know About France’s Snap Parliamentary Elections**\